herin7/quack/README.md

 * Neon PostgreSQL: Utilizing Neon PostgreSQL ensures that your data is stored securely and efficiently, with scalability built into the system from the start.

 ### 🎨 Responsive and User-Friendly Interface
-* Modern UI: With a responsive design powered by Tailwind CSS, the app is visually appealing and easy to navigate, ensuring a smooth user experience across devices.
 * Authentication System: Secure user registration, login, and authentication are built-in with Django, offering a reliable framework for managing user access.

 ## 🧑‍💻 Tech Stack